 The mining lubricants market is said to be moderately fragmented with the presence of a large number of players across the globe.
-Some of the major stakeholders in the market are Exxon Mobil Corporation, Shell, Chevron Corporation, Total S.A, Kluber lubrication and Schaeffer Manufacturing Co.
+Some of the major stakeholders are Exxon Mobil Corporation, Shell, Chevron Corporation, Total S.A, Kluber lubrication and Schaeffer Manufacturing Co.

-Major players in the market are working in close collaboration with mining companies to devise strategies that help them to upgrade their lubricant management processes and save on costs.
+Major key players are working in close collaboration with mining companies to devise strategies that help them to upgrade their lubricant management processes and save on costs.
 They are also focusing on multipurpose and high performance mining lubricants.

 For instance Shell sent out its technical experts to conduct an audit on six BE395 shovels of Zhenzhua Zhungeer coal mine in China.
 It then replaced faulty injectors and adjusted existing injectors with the correct lubrication technology in accordance with OEM recommendations.
 This helped the mining company reduce its operating costs by US$ 113,000